iohnvanq/edge-cps-resilience-testbed/docs/DEFINITIONS.md

 ## Unsafe outcome

-An unsafe outcome includes either a cutoff intervention or a safe-band excursion.
+An unsafe outcome includes either a cutoff intervention or a process-variable excursion outside the safe band.